eclipse-archived/codewind-docs/docs/_documentations/remote-removing.md

 ## Removing a remote deployment of Codewind

-You will find `cwctl` in your HOME directory under the path ~/.codewind/{version}
+You can find `cwctl` in your HOME directory under the path `~/.codewind/{version}`.

-1. Open a new terminal window on your local workstation
+1. Open a new terminal window on your local workstation.
-2. Navigate to your home directory and to the Codewind cli:
+2. Navigate to your home directory, and then to the Codewind cli:

 ```
 cd ~/.codewind/0.8.0
 ```

-The command to remove just the Codewind deployment is:
+To remove the Codewind deployment, enter the following command:

 `cwctl remove remote --namespace <namespace> --workspace <workspaceID>`

 Where parameters `<namespace>` and `<workspaceID>` are used to identify which Kubernetes resources to remove.
-If you are unsure of the `<workspaceID>`, you can find it as part of the ingress or route URL used when you created the connection in your IDE:
+If you are unsure of the `<workspaceID>`, you can find it as part of the ingress or route URL used when you created the connection in your IDE, for example:

-eg:

 ```
 https://codewind-gatekeeper-k412oms7.apps.mycluster.X.X.X.X.nip.io
                             ^^^^^^^^
 ```

-enter the command and review the results :
+Enter the command and review the results:

 ```
 cwctl remove remote --namespace mycodewind-ns --workspace k55333j0